Toys to be delivered to Charlotte families in need this holiday season

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) — Officers and administrators with Charlotte-Mecklenburg Police are stepping away from their normal daily beats to give away some toys to families and children who are in need of some financial support this holiday season.

-After collecting toy donations throughout December, a dedication ceremony and toy send-off event will be held Thursday morning at Salvation Army on North Tryon Street.
+After collecting toy donations throughout December, a dedication ceremony and toy send-off event was held Thursday morning, Dec.
+21, at the Salvation Army on North Tryon Street.

 CMPD has held the toy drive since 1974 and thousands of families around Charlotte have benefitted from the event.